9 Unique & Unusual Wedding Venues in Norfolk

-I’ve said it before, I’ve been there many a time but each time I go, I find something new about the place – I’m sure it’s alive.
-At the very least, it has a whole lot of soul!
+I’ve been there many a time, most recently in October 2021 and each time I go, I find something new about the place.
+I’m sure sometimes it’s alive.
+At the very least, this is a Norfolk wedding venue with a whole lot of soul!
 Check it out.

 8. Bressingham Hall

 How many places in Norfolk can your ride the Gallopers on your wedding day?

 The three-abreast Gallopers are Bressingham’s centrepiece and are available to hire on your wedding day.
 It never fails to entertain and brings out the child in everyone.

 Bressingham Hall is famous for its, world-renowned, gardens.
 These make for a beautiful space for your guests to wander and explore and for you to have some portraits taken for your wedding album.

 But for me, at least, it is Bressingham Hall’s fair-ground attraction that really gives this Norfolk wedding venue its unusual edge.
 You can hire this for your evening reception (and you most definitely should)!